dkovacs24/ReviOS_faq/docs/after-install.md

 Download the drivers from the manufacturer's website and install them.

 If you can not do that, because you do not have internet, probably your network driver is missing.
-Somehow (like on another computer or by connecting your phone to your pc to use usb tethering) download [Snappy Driver Installer Origin](https://www.snappy-driver-installer.org/){target=_blank}.
+Somehow (like on another computer or by connecting your phone to your pc to use USB tethering) download [Snappy Driver Installer Origin](https://www.snappy-driver-installer.org/){target=_blank}.

 Extract it, and start the software with `SDIO_auto.bat`.
 Then select the `Download Network Drivers Only` option.
 It will start the download of all the existing network drivers.

 If it finishes (you can monitor the process on the top side of the window), copy the whole folder to the other computer which doesn't have internet.
 Open on that computer the software, and install the missing network drivers.
-Or if you used usb tethering, you can disconnect your phone and install your network drivers right away.
-After restart you can scan the PC for more missing drivers, or better yet, go to the manufacturer's website, and download the drivers from there.
+Or, if you used USB tethering, you can disconnect your phone and install your network drivers right away.
+After restart, you can scan the PC for more missing drivers, or better yet, go to the manufacturer's website, and download the drivers from there.

 ---